blueneogeo/xtend-async/README.md

 The result of .on[] is a subscription, which allows you to close the stream.

+## Observing a stream with multiple listeners

+A stream can only be listened to by a single listener.
+This keeps flow control predictable and the streams light.
+However you can wrap a stream into an Observable<T> by calling stream.observe.
+You can then listen with multiple listeners:

+	val s = int.stream
+	val observable = s.observe
+	observable.onChange [ println('first listener got value ' + it) ]
+	observable.onChange [ println('second listener got value ' + it) ]
+	s << 1 << 2 << 3 // will trigger both listeners above for each value

+The Observable.onChange method returns a closure that you can call to stop listening:

+	val stop = observable.onChange [ ... ]
+	...
+	stop.apply // stops the listener from responding

 # COMBINING STREAMS AND PROMISES

 ## Promise Functions